folio-org/folio-org.github.io/_faqs/how-to-use-apis.md

 ## curl

-The [Okapi Guide](https://github.com/folio-org/okapi/blob/master/doc/guide.md) has detailed examples and explanations how to use APIs with command line tool `curl`.
+The [Okapi Guide](https://github.com/folio-org/okapi/blob/master/doc/guide.md) has detailed examples and explanations how to use APIs with command-line tool `curl`.

 ## Okapi CLI

-The [okapi-cli](https://github.com/folio-org/okapi-cli) is a command line interface written in Java.
+The [okapi-cli](https://github.com/folio-org/okapi-cli) is a command-line interface written in Java.

 ## OkapiClient

-The [OkapiCLI.py](https://gitlab.lrz.de/bib-public/okapiclient) is a command line interface written in Python.
+The [OkapiCLI.py](https://gitlab.lrz.de/bib-public/okapiclient) is a command-line interface written in Python.

 ## Stripes CLI

-The [stripes-cli](https://github.com/folio-org/stripes-cli) is a command line interface written in JavaScript that can connect to back-end APIs and help front-end developers that use FOLIOs User Interface framework Stripes.
+The [stripes-cli](https://github.com/folio-org/stripes-cli) is a command-line interface written in JavaScript that can connect to back-end APIs and help front-end developers that use FOLIOs User Interface framework Stripes.

 ## Postman